stackbit-projects/melodic-oak-c0017/src/pages/index.md

     background: gray
     title: Latest Posts
 seo:
-  title: This is my title
+  title: This is my title - you can change it
   description: This is the meta description
   extra:
     - name: 'og:type'